 We are in the process of upgrading the site to implement a content management system.

 "DUMFRIES, a parish on the south-west border of Dumfries-shire.
 It contains the royal burgh of Dumfries, the villages of Georgeton, Gaston, Locharbriggs, and Lochthorn, and part of the village of Kelton.
-It is bounded on the west by Kirkcudbrightshire, and on other sides by the parishes of Holywood, Kirkmahoe, Tinwald, Torthorwald, and Caerlaverock." from the Imperial Gazetteer of Scotland, edited by John Marius Wilson, 1868.
+It is bounded on the west by Kirkcudbrightshire, and on other sides by the parishes of Holywood, Kirkmahoe, Tinwald, Torthorwald, and Caerlaverock."

 - Dumfries Archive Centre, 33 Burns Street, Dumfries DG1 2PS

 - Ewart Library, Catherine Street, Dumfries DG1 1JB

 - The New Statistical Account of Scotland, 2nd Series, W Blackwood, 1845.